ruchi-shekar/swe-pitch/PITCHME.md

 ## Self Critique

 - What can we do better?
-  - Could have researched the frameworks more before jumping in to code.
+  - Could have researched the frameworks more before starting.
   - Could have added more features/visualizations.
   - Could have learned more about the tools we used.